Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

 For this numerical experiment, we generate a database consisting of 100 snapshots for each time instance, from which we randomly divide 80$\%$ of the database into the training set and the remaining 20$\%$ into the test set.
-For the training of neural-network shift augmented transformations of the FOM manifold (consisting of the training set), we choose the reference configuration parameter, t = 0.625, shown in \autoref{fig:2Dvortex_originalSnapshots} (left) and learn the shift operator w.r.t the reference configuration.
-Here, we are shifting only x ordinates, as the vortex is convected in the x-direction.
-The settings considered for the two neural network architectures for this test case are as shown in \autoref{table:Isentropic Convective Vortex}.
-After the shift-augmented manifold transformation, we obtain shifted snapshots which have been transported to the reference frame as shown in the \autoref{fig:2Dvortex_Shifted_Snapshots}.
-We perform reduction on this transformed manifold, to obtain sharp singular values decay as shown in \autoref{fig:vortex_sing_compare_POD_Mode} (left), compared with singular values obtained without the manifold transformation and also showing the first two modes of FOM manifold without transformations and after the neural -network shift augmented transformations \autoref{fig:vortex_sing_compare_POD_Mode}(right).
-It can be depicted that, the NNsPOD captures the vortex structure at the reference frame, while the standard POD fails to capture the vortex structure.
-Then we obtain the modal coefficients and perform solution manifold approximation, to construct parameter to modal coefficients mapping using the Radial Basis Function (RBF).
-The predictions for a few unseen parameters of the test set are as shown in the \autoref{fig:Vortex_prediction_test}, showing the original snapshot (Truth) and the absolute error. \\
+Before training, we scale the database to range between 0 and 1 using the Min-Max Scaler, reported in \autoref{subsec:scaling}.
+For training neural networks, we select the reference configuration parameter, t = 0.625, the corresponding snapshot is shown in \autoref{fig:2Dvortex_originalSnapshots} (left).
+In this case, only the x-ordinates are shifted, as the vortex is convected in the x-direction.
+The settings considered for two neural network architectures for this test case are as given in \autoref{table:Isentropic Convective Vortex}.
+InterpNet learns to reconstruct the reference snapshot field values and is utilised in ShiftNet training to learn the optimal shift operator that yields optimal shifted space, which maps the original snapshot field values to the reference frame.
+After the neural network shift augmented manifold transformation, we obtain shifted snapshots that are transported/mapped to the reference frame as shown in the \autoref{fig:2Dvortex_Shifted_Snapshots}. \\

+We then perform linear dimensionality reduction on this transformed manifold, to obtain sharp singular values decay as shown in \autoref{fig:vortex_sing_compare_POD_Mode} (left), compared with singular values obtained without the manifold transformation.
+In \autoref{fig:vortex_sing_compare_POD_Mode}(right), the first two modes of the FOM manifold without transformations and after the neural network shift augmented transformations are shown.
+It can be observed that NNsPOD accurately captures the vortex structure, whereas the standard POD fails to do so.
+Furthermore, the first 4 NNsPOD modes account for $99.99 \%$ of the cumulative energy, whereas 40 POD modes are required to constitute the same energy.
+We consider the first 4 NNsPOD modes to build efficient NNsPOD-RBF-ROM, and its predictions (rescaled to the original range) for unseen test set parameters are shown in \autoref{fig:Vortex_prediction_test}, with the original snapshots (Truth) and the corresponding absolute error. \\